-Critical illness insurance (CII) pays you a lump sum of money if you are diagnosed with a covered illness.
-This payout can be used to pay for anything you want, from mortgage payments to medical expenses or even just to take a vacation when you recover.
-Critical illness insurance can supplement your health insurance by paying for costs not covered by your health insurance, such as your deductible or out-of-network doctor costs.
+Critical illness insurance pays you a lump sum if you are diagnosed with a covered illness.
+This payout can be used to pay for anything you want, from mortgage payments to medical expenses.
+Critical illness insurance can pay for costs not covered by your health insurance, such as your deductible or out-of-network doctor costs.

 Critical illness insurance is similar to disability insurance in that both pay out benefits if you experience a serious medical condition.
-With disability insurance, you receive a monthly benefit payment if you lose your income and can't work.
+Critical illness insurance typically costs less than disability insurance, but disability benefits are much higher and can be easier to qualify for.

 The three categories of critical illness coverage are:

-Cancer is one of the illnesses for which you can receive your full benefit amount, but only if the cancer is life-threatening.
-Less serious forms of cancer, including malignant tumors in situ, may only trigger a partial benefit payment.
-(Skin cancer, for example, is typically worth a payout of less than 3%.)
+Cancer: You'll receive your full benefit amount if your diagnosis life-threatening.
+Less serious cancers, including malignant tumors in situ, may only trigger a partial benefit payment.
 If the cancer is caught early, you may not be eligible for any benefit at all.

-Organ damage means complications resulting from a major organ transplant (excluding bone marrow) and kidney failure, both of which are usually paid out at the full benefit amount.
+Organ damage: This covers complications resulting from a major organ transplant (excluding bone marrow) and kidney failure, both of which are usually paid out at the full benefit amount.

 In many cases, the organ damage category is replaced by an "other" category that includes many different illnesses.
 While this category does expand your coverage, it's still limited to the injuries and illnesses listed in the category.